zxzenius/z-units/README.md

 ## Feature

-* Gauge pressure (MPag, kPag, psig, ...) can be used
+* Gauge pressure units (MPag, kPag, psig, ...) are ready for use
 * Friendly to HYSYS user

 ## Install